Atishyy27/Bits-Geeks-VoidHacks6/README.md

 - **Compliance Management**<br>
 Maintain a digital repository for all internship-related documents to ensure that students meet the necessary requirements.
 - **Mentor Dashboard**<br>
-Provide mentors with a dashboard to submit evaluations and marks for intern reports.
+Provide mentors with a dashboard to submit evaluations and marks for interns' reports.
-Internship Coordinator Interface
+- **Internship Coordinator Interface**<br>
-Allow coordinators to view intern progress and perform CRUD operations on intern records.
+Allow coordinators to view interns' progress and perform CRUD operations on intern records.
 - **Technical Stack**<br>
 1. **Frontend Development**: Use React or Angular for building an interactive user interface.
 2. **Backend Development**: Utilize Node.js or Django for server-side logic and database management.